 6. Bands, only 160 - 80 - 40 - 20 - 15 - 10 meters.
 Please use frequencies that are customary for the mode you are using.

 7. Contest Exchange:

-A. Idaho stations send signal report and county (three character abbreviation).
+A. Idaho stations send "Idaho" and county three character abbreviation.